-South Korea says North fired short-range ballistic missile into sea
+North Korea resumes missile launches in ‘threat to peace and stability’

 “Any attempt to use armed forces against the DPRK will face a preemptive and deadly counteraction.”

-All of North Korea’s ballistic missile activities are banned by United Nations Security Council resolutions, though Pyongyang defends them as its sovereign right to self-defence.
+All of North Korea’s ballistic missile activities are banned by United Nations Security Council (UNSC) resolutions, although Pyongyang insists they are part of its sovereign right to self-defence.

-The missile launch also came as Pyongyang marks the anniversary of the death of leader Kim Jong Un’s father and predecessor Kim Jong Il, who died on December 17, 2011.
+The missile launches also came as Pyongyang marked the anniversary of the death of leader Kim Jong Un’s father and predecessor Kim Jong Il, who died on December 17, 2011.

 North Korea last year declared itself an “irreversible” nuclear power and has repeatedly said it will never give up its nuclear programme, which the regime views as essential for its survival.

-Last month, Pyongyang successfully put a military spy satellite into orbit.
-It has since claimed its eye in the sky was already providing images of major US and South Korean military sites.

-The UN Security Council has adopted many resolutions calling on North Korea to halt its nuclear and ballistic missile programmes since it first conducted a nuclear test in 2006.
+The UNSC has adopted many resolutions calling on North Korea to halt its nuclear and ballistic missile programmes and imposed crippling sanctions since the country first conducted a nuclear test in 2006.

-Washington and its allies have also expressed concerns about a potential arms alignment between North Korea and Russia.
+Washington and its allies have also expressed concerns about greater military cooperation between Pyongyang and Moscow after Kim travelled to Russia to meet its President Vladimir Putin in September.

-They worry that Kim is providing badly needed munitions to help Russian President Vladimir Putin wage the war in Ukraine in exchange for Russian technology assistance to upgrade his nuclear-armed military.
+They worry that Kim is providing badly-needed munitions to help Putin continue his war in Ukraine in exchange for Russian technological assistance for his modernisation plans.